twsiyuan/unity-ReorderableListUtility/README.md

 # ReorderableListUtility

 ## What is this

-A wrapper function that easily build ReorderableList for array serailized property.
+A wrapper function that easily build ReorderableList for array serailized property in Unity.

 ReorderableList is a undocumented editor class that visualize list in UnityEditor.